luukaskaalto/luukaskaalto.github.io/README.md

 ![Project Demo](gifs/MicrosoftTeams-video(2).gif)

 ### Sim-to-Real
-To bridge sim to real, TACTO provides an ability to change the background of the simulated sensor, so both simulated and real tactile images can be used with PCA's or VAE's
+Below is shown an example on how to apply a sensor specific image to the simulator to closely match the color scheme and sensor specific flaws in the simulator as well:

 ![sim2real](imgs/image_copy_3.png)